 The normal limitation period is 20 years but short-term time-bars do exist.

-The following have a five-year limitation periods:
+The following have a five-year limitation period:

 The law lays down presumed time-bars (based on the presumption of compliance) in the following cases: